What Happened to the Wolf?: Plot

 Moe (Eaindra Kyaw Zin), the daughter of a wealthy family who built her own successful business, was devastated to learn that she could soon develop lung cancer.
 At first sight, she tried to commit suicide, by cutting her wrist.

 Fortunately, her husband, Ye Moe (Aung Myint Myat), rushed her to the hospital.
 She met Way Way (Paing Phyo Thu), a teenager with congenital heart disease.
 A natural rebel who loved rock music - Anglophone bands like Nirvana in her native language; Way Way was a vicious trouble she didn't care about until she died.
 She spoke positively and rudely to her brother Min Han (Myanmar Idol's host Kyaw Htet Aung).
 Poor Min Han cared for her since her parents' shipwreck and abandoned his dream of becoming a medical doctor in hopes of finding a cure for Way Way.

 As each woman's health deteriorates, her husband has no reason to inherit her business.
 Her father is sure to inherit.
 But in order to take good care of the police, Moe had to divorce him.
 Way Way's concept of leaving the love ones unharmed is the lesser people like them, the better when they part the world.
 That is why Way Way claims to be so cruel to his brother.
 At that time, the two women were pure friends and set out on a journey to see the famous local beauty of the Sea of Clouds.
 They did not really kiss the film at the last minute, but it was enough before the February coup that endangered the filmmakers.

-Enough given that Way Way's character is an aspiring photographer, The shooting here is quite lovely; It explores ventilation, which is full of negative areas that are often disturbed by warm sunlight.
+Given that Way Way's character aspires to be a photographer, The cinematography here stands out particularly appealing; It explores ventilation, which is full of negative areas that are often disturbed by warm sunlight.
 Even if the script is too intense, there is warmth between the two lead actors who are committed to their performance.